KyklyMachine/kaggle-spaceship-titanic/README.md

-# kagle-spaceship-titanic
+# kaggle-spaceship-titanic
-Kagle's solution to the Spaceship Titanic competition
+Kaggle's solution to the Spaceship Titanic competition